hmi88/Fast_Multi_Style_Transfer-tensorflow/README.md

 # Fast Multi Style Transfer
 Implementation of Google Brain's [A Learned Representation For Artistic Style](https://arxiv.org/pdf/1610.07629v2.pdf) in Tensorflow.
-You can mix various type of style image using just One Model and it's still Fast!
+You can mix various type of style images using just One Model and it's still Fast!

 <p>
 <img src="result/result.jpg" width="1000" height="550" />